uditbhaskar/WeatherInfo/README.md

 # WeatherInfo
-A weather application made using MVVM architecture.
+A weather application made using MVVM architecture implementation.